Are you looking for the most accurate Bible translation but the overwhelm of all the different translations and choices is leaving you confused?

 I guess you can be part of the jury for that one.

 If you are interested in the New English Translation, then click here to be directed to the website to download.

 8. Christian Standard Bible (CSB)

-The Christian Standard Bible (CSB) was translated by 100 scholars from 17 denominations and was released in March 2017.
-It is largely a revision of the 2009 edition of the Holman Christian Standard Bible (HCSB).
+The Christian Standard Bible (CSB) is a fairly new translation only released in March 2017.
+It’s largely a revision of the 2009 edition of the Holman Christian Standard Bible (HCSB), translated by 100 scholars from 17 denominations.

 9. New International Version (NIV)

-The NIV also uses the critical text from the United Bible Societies and Nestle-Aland, as well as other ancient texts like the Dead Sea Scrolls.
-If you are interested in New International Version then click here for details and price.
+The NIV translation uses the critical text from the United Bible Societies and Nestle-Aland, as well as other ancient texts like the Dead Sea Scrolls.

 10. New Living Translation (NLT)

-The NLT also uses the critical text from Nestle-Aland’s Novum Testamentum Graece and as well as the Dead Sea Scrolls.
+Like many other translations mentioned above, the NLT also uses the critical text from Nestle-Aland’s Novum Testamentum Graece, as well as the Dead Sea Scrolls.

 Like this post?
 Pin it for later!